 Want to find dozens of local makers in one place?
 Visit the weekly Chattanooga Market every Sunday from April to November at First Tennessee Pavilion.
 You’ll find Wanderlust & Wolf with beautiful handmade jewelry, The Bonnie Potter with lacy ceramic creations, and Noke’s Granola (try their ChattaBrew Nuts made with Chattanooga Brewing Co. beer and award-winning Hoff & Pepper Hoff Sauce).
 There’s live music every week along with local food trucks, and beer, wine, and cocktails are available.
 You can also pick up locally-grown produce, fresh flowers, baked goods, and local cheeses to take with you.

 10. The craft beer scene is exploding.
-We’ve already mentioned Chattanooga Brewing Co., and there are nine other microbreweries in Chattanooga plus another two scheduled to open later this year.
+We’ve already mentioned Chattanooga Brewing Co., and there are thirteen other microbreweries in Chattanooga.
 That’s a lot of great beer to drink!

-To go behind the scenes to see how each beer is made, take a ChattaBrew Tour, where you’ll board the brew bus to visit four local craft breweries.
-You’ll sample their signature brews and seasonal offerings while the brewmasters show you how the magic happens.
+To go behind the scenes to see how the delicious beer is made, take a ChattaBrew Tour, where you’ll board the brew bus or take a walking tour to visit four local craft breweries.
+You’ll sample their signature brews and seasonal offerings with guided tastings while the brewmasters show you how the magic happens.